A Aa E Ee (2009 Telugu film)

-A Aa E Ee (short for Athalo Aame Inthalo Eeme) is a 2009 Telugu language film directed by Srinivasa Reddy.
+A Aa E Ee (short for Athalo Aame Inthalo Eeme) is a 2009 Indian Telugu language film directed by Srinivasa Reddy.
 The film stars Srikanth, Meera Jasmine and Sadha in lead roles.
 Krishna Bhagawan, Ali, Kovai Sarala, Kavitha, Hema play prominent supporting roles in the film.

-The film was later dubbed into Hindi as Diljale The Burning Heart in 2011.

 Plot

 Chandram is an honest man and a devoted husband to Kalyani.
 His life takes a turn when he discovers that Pregnant Kalyani is suffering from a rare disease and he has to get Rs.
 8 lakh for treatment.
 While gathering the amount, he is compelled to act as husband to Ramya, who is thought dead.
 However, Ramya comes back alive and now Chandram is caught between both women.
 What happens from there forms the rest of the story.

+Production

+In mid-2007, Srinivasa Reddy was attached to direct a film starring Srikanth produced by NRI Kishore Putta.

+Soundtrack

+The music was composed by M. M. Srilekha.
+The audio launch took place in March 2009 in Club Jayabheri in Hyderabad with V. V. Vinayak and Allari Naresh as chief guests.